krishraghav/caaprotests-global/README.md

 - [South Asia Solidarity](https://twitter.com/SAsiaSolidarity) - Based in Britain

-- Zine Makers and Artists: Contribute to Hong Kong-based Zine Coop's [OPEN CALL](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.
+- **Zine Makers and Artists**: Contribute to Hong Kong-based Zine Coop's [OPEN CALL](https://www.instagram.com/p/B6GWjbEgh50/?igshid=e8g6xnj19jvu) for zines and art about protest movements.

 - Creatives Against #CAA: Help spread the word with or contribute to some [fantastic artwork hosted at the Kadak Collective](http://creativesagainstcaa.kadakcollective.com/) (all posters are released under a Creative Commons license).

-- Help spread the word about pro-bono lawyers who have stepped forward to offer legal assistance: [List 1](https://twitter.com/sarahfarooqui20/status/1207559590164025344/photo/1) and [List 2](https://twitter.com/borges/status/1207581532228964352).
+- Help spread the word about **pro-bono lawyers** who have stepped forward to offer legal assistance: [List 1](https://twitter.com/sarahfarooqui20/status/1207559590164025344/photo/1) and [List 2](https://twitter.com/borges/status/1207581532228964352).
 Please verify information first-hand before using in case of an emergency.

 - Help TRANSLATE this document or key primers to the situation, and [get in touch](mailto:hamsini.h94@gmail.com) so we can link to it here!